 Kids always love little presents – you can use anything that will fit into the egg containers.
 Matchbox cars, balls, stamps, jewellery, toys, stickers, and even a few chocolate eggs are all winners.
 If you write the children’s names on the eggs, you can choose gifts specifically for each recipient.

-3. Puzzle Pieces
+3. Puzzle Pieces to fill plastic eggs

 Split up the pieces of a puzzle amongst the eggs – they’ll have lots of family fun once the hunt is over putting the puzzle together (don’t forget to leave them the puzzle box as well).

 Explore the Easter Story by creating Resurrection Eggs.
 Raising Chickadees has detailed instructions and a printable to make creating these easy peasy.
 These make a great compromise between the chocolate message and the traditional Easter message – bringing the two together in a fun Easter egg hunt!

 5. Glow in the dark eggs

 Make it a glow in the dark hunt with Glow in the Dark Eggs with glow sticks or finger lights.
 These make a great option for early Easter celebrations with the cousins.

 Family Sponge made Musical Sound Shakers with plastic eggs using items from around the house.
 This is a great idea if you’d like to gift something that will last longer than the Easter weekend, or if you are trying to find something for toddlers.
 Just remember to glue them closed (to keep littlies safe from choking) and mention that they aren’t meant to be opened in the note you leave.
 These make great sensory Easter egg hunt ideas and are just the right size for very little hands!